inbo/tutorials/content/tutorials/spatial_variograms/index.md

 -   Then, they distinguish an **empirical variogram** ([here](https://en.wikipedia.org/wiki/Variogram#Empirical_variogram)).
 I would <a href="https://de.wikipedia.org/wiki/Praxis_(Philosophie)">refer to</a> the popular philosopher Vladimir Ilyich Ulyanov on this: "Praxis is the criterion of truth"[^1], i.e. there exists no useful *non-empirical variogram*.
 -   Finally, ["variogram models"](https://en.wikipedia.org/wiki/Variogram#Variogram_models) are mentioned, which are actually *the function* we began with.
 They are not just one function: there are many options, with the unmentioned Matérn being the generalization for a Gaussian- to Exponential class of functions.

-My personal definition of the term **variogram** would rather describe it as a moderately flexible algorithm (see box below).
+My personal definition of the term **variogram** would rather describe it as a moderately flexible algorithm.
 This notion is based on the actual implementation and application of the technique in various computer software libraries (R: `gstat::variogram`, `geoR::variog`, `fields::vgram`; Python: `skgstat.Variogram`), as well as primary references given below.

 {{% callout emphasize %}}
 The common steps of performing variogram-based data analysis are:

 1.  **de-trending** (optional), i.e. working on the residuals after spatial linear regression
 2.  **cross-calculate** distance and difference of measurement locations
-3.  **binning** by distance (and optionally direction), thereby calculating **semivariance** per bin
+3.  **binning** by distance (and optionally direction), thereby calculating semivariance or any other **measure of difference** per bin
-4.  **modeling**, i.e. performing a Matérn regression on the semivariance-distance data
+4.  **modeling**, i.e. performing a regression (Matérn, Gauss, ...) on the difference-distance data
 5.  **kriging** (optional) is the application of the model for spatial interpolation (not shown)
 {{% /callout %}}

 I will implement these steps below, and interested readers are invited to confirm for themselves that the outcome matches the abundant variogram implementations in the mentioned libraries.
 The focus of this notebook is *the code*, interspersed with rather brief hints and explanations.
-The reason I present this is, first of all, *educational*.
+The reason I present this is, first of all, *educational* (take-home ideas summarized in the blue boxes).
 Beyond that, I experienced some frustration with reproducibility of some of the variograms common libraries would give me: they simply do not *document all the steps involved*.
-Most of the intermediate steps are trivial by themselves, and giving the proceture the fancy name "variogram" seems like "hiding traces" to me.
+Most of the intermediate steps are trivial by themselves, and giving the combined procedure the fancy name "variogram" seems like "hiding traces" to me.
 As a bonus, and to my surprise, the **cross-calculation of distance and difference** seems to be *computationally more efficient* if implemented as below (<a href="#sec-crossdifference" class="quarto-xref">Section 2.4</a>), which **enables the calculation of variograms for far bigger data sets**.
 But your mileage may vary, so feel invited to try it yourself.